skaunited/ToastPreview/README.md

 **ToastPreview** is an iOS SDK that allows you to easily present customizable toast notifications at the bottom of the screen.
-You can customize the background, text, and symbol, and even control user interaction with the toast.
+You can customize the background, text, and symbol, and even control user interaction within the toast.

 ## Compatibility